Friday, September 24, 2021

 Beginning early in 2021, the process of dismantling the number 2 end began.
 Copious photos were taken as the process proceeded.
 All spaces between components were measured.
 Each component was measured precisely and all measurements were recorded.
 The data was uploaded to the files in the Solidworks, 3-D CAD program.

-One of the photos taken prior to starting
+One of the photos taken before starting

-the processes of dismantling the number 2
+the process of dismantling the number 2

 end of the Narcissus.
 Ernie Eaton

-Old photographs of the Laconia-built interurbans are helpful in determining the perspective and accuracy of the 3-D CAD model.
+Old photographs of the Laconia-built interurbans are helpful when determining the perspective and accuracy of the 3-D CAD model.
 Below. left, is the number 1 end of No. 12, Gladiolus in the Lewiston carhouse.
 On the right is a virtual rendering of the number 1 end of the Narcissus generated from the Solidworks program.
 Ernie has positioned the virtual model of the Narcissus to mimic the position of the Gladiolus.
 This is not the final rendering and requires additional data along with minor repositioning.
 As data files of various components are added to the Solidworks program, the virtual model of the Narcissus becomes more complete.
 This step is but one of many to assist Ernie in determining the accuracy of placement of the thousands of individual component files that make up the Narcissus.

 Ernie Eaton is the restoration shop project manager overseeing